Skip to main content

 With all of this talk about highlighting your strengths and doing what you can to sidestep others’ biases, it’s important to remember that all the work of dealing with discrimination is not solely on you.
 There are hundreds of companies who actively value diversity of experience, offer flexible work options for employees with family responsibilities, and would absolutely welcome you with open arms, as they have many other Fullstack Academy and Grace Hopper Program grads.
 And you do not have to work for any company that doesn’t offer a welcoming, inclusive culture.

-At Fullstack and Grace Hopper, we recognize our responsibility to build relationships with progressive companies and to advocate for bootcamp students like you.
-That’s how we can ensure you get the most out of bootcamp—but also how we can make tech a better place for all of us.
+At Fullstack Academy and the Grace Hopper Program, we recognize our responsibility to build relationships with progressive companies and to advocate for bootcamp students.
+That’s how we can help our students get the most out of bootcamp—but also how we can strive to make tech a better place for everyone.